aFunFact/JNI-1.16.1/README.md

 ## 🎯 **Project Overview**

-This repository documents the process of me attempting reverse engineering Minecraft's obfuscated Java classes through JNI reflection, with a focus on discovering method signatures and accessing game state from native code.
+This repository documents the process of me attempting to reverse engineering Minecraft's obfuscated Java classes through JNI reflection, with a focus on discovering method signatures and accessing game state from native code.

 ### **Target Version**
 - **Minecraft**: 1.16.1